Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 I really like how you place those spikes as a pair and make them look good and spread out well.
 I tried to do it myself on other level but they tend to not look good on me.

+**[GUIDELINE VIOLATION]**
+Technically, my intention with LDG No. 7 is that the win area should always be on the ceilling, but due to my wording where it "should always be on top of the level" and it does stay on the top portion of the level, I won't consider this placement as a violation.

 **[CHALLENGE]**
 Also, this is another level that can be finished without striking, so I decide to create a special version of the collectible where it would disappear as soon as you perform a strike, requiring you to restart the level.
 It's a fun challenge, isn't it?

+## Level 16
+Name: Are You Fast Enough? -> Cold Feet
+Author: Ivan

+**[GENERAL]**
+Another level that can be finished without striking and the placement of the black diamond is entirely pointless.

+## Level 17
+Name: Run Forest Run! -> Run, Forest, Run!

+**[GENERAL]**
+Finally, a good level name for once.
+Though I haven't watched Forrest Gump.
+I just added some punctuation for the name.

 ## Level 21
 name: Phloematic Highway